ibnuda/fpmortals/manuscript/complete.md

   [error]     old <- S.get
   [error]              ^
 ~~~~~~~~

-There are some tactical solutions to this problem.
-The most obvious is to make
-all the parameters explicit

 Ada beberapa solusi untuk masalah ini.
 Yang paling jelas adalah membuat semua
 parameter menjadi eksplisit